Best AI-Powered Finance Apps

 You can check out my detailed review of Monarch Money.

 Monarch is $99 a year.
-For a limited time, get 50% of the first year’s subscription with the code ROB50.
+Get 50% of the Core Plan’s first year subscription with the code ROB50.

 Origin